Wicked as They Come: Production

-The film was based on a novel Portrait in Smoke which was published in 1950.
-The novel was adapted for TV in 1950.

 In May 1955 it was announced Mike Frankovich had purchased the screen rights to the novel, to be made under his deal with Columbia.
 It was the third property Frankovich had purchased, the others being Joe MacBeth and Wise Guys Never Work.
 The film would be made by an associated company, Film Locations, run by Maxwell Setton.

 Laurence Harvey was offered a lead role but turned it down.
 Lead roles eventually went to Arlene Dahl, Phil Carey and Herbert Marshall.

-Filming was to have started in London on 28 November 1955 but eventually started 2 December 1955.
+Filming was to have started in London on 28 November 1955 but eventually started on 2 December, under the working title Portrait in Smoke.